NoonanLab/Kocher_et_al_oCGI_turnover/Step1_identify_oCGIs/README.txt

 Generate bed files for feature annotations in each species (based on RefSeq, FANTOM TSSs, and ENCODE blacklist regions):
 220724_annotateFeatures.sh
-^Uses python file makeCategoryBedFiles_plusIntrons_chrSize.py to generate bed files with RefSeq annotated features
+^Calls the script python_scripts/makeCategoryBedFiles_plusIntrons_chrSize.py - to generate bed files with RefSeq annotated features

 220725_rmsk_blacklist.sh